matthiasklan/canvasStreamer/README.md

 Here is a demo of streaming a three.js canvas:

 open the [Server](http://matthiasklan.github.io/canvasStreamer/Server/) and copy the peer id.
-Next open the [Client](http://matthiasklan.github.io/canvasStreamer/Client/) and enter the peer id.
+Now open the [Client](http://matthiasklan.github.io/canvasStreamer/Client/) in a complete new window (not only tab!) or another device and enter the peer id.

 You can control the cube with `a` and `w`.